eryajf/awesome-stars-eryajf/README.md

 ## TypeScript

+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
+It offers a seamless developer experience and is well-suited for individuals and growing companies.

 *   [ourongxing/chatgpt-vercel](https://github.com/ourongxing/chatgpt-vercel) - Powered by OpenAI API (gpt-3.5-turbo) and Vercel

 *   [ddiu8081/chatgpt-demo](https://github.com/ddiu8081/chatgpt-demo) - A demo repo based on OpenAI API (gpt-3.5-turbo)